brad-h/iRealProAnalysis/README.md

 Overall
 -------

-Where should be efforts/time be focused?
+Where should my efforts/time be focused?